epeolatry/epeolatory_in/services-offered/index.md

 ## Writing Consultancy

 - **I Have an Idea!**
-  Idea generation, identifying target audience, conceptualization, and outlining over a single 1-hour call.
+  Idea generation, identifying the target audience, conceptualization, and outlining over a single 1-hour call.

   ***1 Conusltation Call = ₹4,000 ($80)***